shorepine/tulipcc/docs/getting_started.md

 ### USB keyboard

 Tulip is a very command-line centered interface with some touch controls.
 You'll have a much easier time using Tulip if you connect a USB computer keyboard to it for typing.
 It turns the Tulip into a portable "deck" for whatever you can imagine.

 You can use _almost_ any USB computer keyboard you already have.
-However, make sure it's just a keyboard -- no extra trackpads or trackballs or nib-pointers.
-Tulip can only work with a single USB device at a time, and those combination keyboards appear as two.
+However, a keyboard including an internal USB hub will not work.
+You can tell if a keyboard includes a hub if it has one or more subsidiary USB sockets (e.g. for connecting a mouse), or if it includes an integrated pointing device (trackpad, trackball etc).
+These keyboards are not compatible with Tulip.

 ### I2C DAC for modular synths